 Types of Dentures

-There are several types of dentures that your Lexington KY dentist, Dr. Freano, offers.
-He will assess your condition during a comprehensive exam, discuss your personal concerns, and help you choose the type of denture that is right for you.
+There are many types of dentures that Dr. Freano, your Lexington KY dentist, offers.
+Dr. Freano will help you choose the type of denture that is right for you.
+He will assess your condition during a comprehensive exam and discuss your personal concerns.

-Partial Denture: Similar to a dental bridge, a partial denture replaces several missing teeth.
+Partial Denture: Almost the same as a dental bridge, a partial denture replaces many missing teeth.
 We use this restoration to replace consecutive lost teeth.
-Your remaining teeth will not be affected.
+What’s more, the process does not affect your remaining teeth.

 Learn more about dental implants vs. dentures.